Written by Grant Tate

-Baseball season is wrapping up and football season is just beginning.
+Fall football season is under way.
 Turn on the TV and you can get an eyeful of top-notch teams in action.
 Even if you’re not a sports fan, you have to admire the spectacle of highly trained professionals reaching for a common goal.

 These days, we spend a lot of time talking about teams.
 Team-building has become a major component of company training programs.
 Yet, a lot of these courses concentrate on abstract ideas such as “balancing complementary skills, problem solving, overcoming diversity, and discipline structures.”
 (Can you see the Atlanta Braves sitting in such a class?)
 Such programs do not help business teams meet their SPECIFIC goals.
 To reach top performance, teams must train to do their particular task.
 That means that effective training takes place on-the-job, not in a classroom.
 So, how can you develop a high performance team?